anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 - Lab users can be created in Microsoft Entra ID.
 - Security groups can be created for targeted Intune assignments.
 - Pilot users can be separated from general lab users.
-- Users and groups can be used later for device enrollment, app deployment, compliance, and Conditional Access.
+- Users and groups can be used for device enrollment, app deployment, compliance, Conditional Access, and Windows Autopilot targeting.
+- Dedicated groups can support both user-based and device-based Intune assignments.

 ---